Alternatives

 40+ years

-Alternative investing experience
+Private markets investing experience

-Data as of 30/06/2025.
+Data as of 31/03/2026.

-Alternative investing has traditionally been confined by high minimum investment levels, operational complexities, and strict asset and income threshold requirements, limiting access to institutions and high net-worth individuals.
+Private markets has traditionally been confined by high minimum investment levels, operational complexities, and strict asset and income threshold requirements, limiting access to institutions and high net-worth individuals.

-Our alternative investment capabilities
+Our private markets investment capabilities

 At Franklin Templeton, our extensive asset class coverage ensures that we have the flexibility and expertise to provide tailored solutions for our clients’ diverse financial needs.